MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

 So now the full endpoint looks like this:

-    router.get('/customers/:id', function(req, res) {
+    app.get('/customers/:id', function(req, res) {
-        // TODO add code here
         var id = parseInt(req.params.id);
         var sql = "SELECT id, name, email, phone," +
                     " address, city FROM customers WHERE id = $1";
-        conn.query(sql, [id], function (err, result) {
+        db.query(sql, [id], function (err, result) {
             res.status(200).json({
                 customer: result.rows[0]
             });
         });
     });

-Use Postman to check the response, the URL for customer id = 3 is: `http://localhost:8080/api/customers/3`
+Use Postman to check the response, the URL for customer id = 3 is: `http://localhost:3000/customers/3`

 ---
 ## Exercise
 1. Make sure you have defined the endpoints for:
     1. Getting all customers
     2. Getting a single customer by id
-2. Using a method similar to the one used to get a customer by id, define an endpoint that can get customers by matching part of the name (e.g. endpoint /customers-by-name).
+2. Using a method similar to the one used to get a customer by id, define an endpoint that can get customers by matching part of the name (e.g. endpoint /customers-by-name/:name).

 > Remember there may be more than one matching row!